 We reviewed feedback that came directly from developers at conferences, our Customer Advisory Board (CAB), Google Developers Experts (GDE), and through our developer research.
 Many developers already enjoy using Kotlin, and the request for more Kotlin support was clear.
 Here’s what developers appreciate about writing in Kotlin:

 - Expressive and concise: You can do more with less.
 Express your ideas and reduce the amount of boilerplate code.
 67% of professional developers who use Kotlin say Kotlin has increased their productivity.

-- Safer code: Improve your app quality.
-Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
+- Safer code: Kotlin has many language features to help you avoid common programming mistakes such as null pointer exceptions.
 Android apps that contain Kotlin code are 20% less likely to crash.